By Daryl Yang | Images as credited

 “Being around people who care about creating change here at Yale-NUS has piqued my desire to work in organisations like TTSH in Singapore.”

 Another student who will be joining the healthcare sector is Ho Yan Lin (Class of 2017).
-Like Sylvia, Yan Lin will be joining the Institute of Mental Health (IMH) as a Management Associate.
+Yan Lin will be joining the Institute of Mental Health (IMH) as a Management Associate.